MicrosoftDocs/windows-itpro-docs/windows/deployment/s-mode.md

 ## Deployment

-Windows 10 S mode is built for [modern management](https://docs.microsoft.com/windows/client-management/manage-windows-10-in-your-organization-modern-management) which means using [Windows Autopilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-10-autopilot).
-Windows Autopilot lets you deploy the device directly to the employee without having to touch the physical device.
-Instead of manually deploying a custom image, Windows Autopilot will start with a generic PC that can only be used to join the company domain; policies are then deployed automatically through device management to customize the device to the user and the environment.
-Devices will be shipped in S mode, and you can either keep it in S mode or use Windows Autopilot to switch the device out of S mode.
+Windows 10 in S mode is built for [modern management](https://docs.microsoft.com/windows/client-management/manage-windows-10-in-your-organization-modern-management) which means using [Windows Autopilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-10-autopilot).
+Windows Autopilot lets you deploy the device directly to a user without IT having to touch the physical device.

-Windows 10 in S mode is built for modern management, which means using Windows Autopilot and mobile device management.
-Windows Autopilot lets you deploy the device directly to the employee without IT having to touch the physical device.
 Instead of manually deploying a custom image, Windows Autopilot will start with a generic PC that can only be used to join the company domain; policies are then deployed automatically through mobile device management to customize the device to the user and the desired environment.
-Devices will be shipped in S mode, and you can either keep it in S mode or use Windows Autopilot to switch the device out of S mode during the first run process or later using mobile device management, if desired..
+Devices are shipped in S mode; you can either keep them in S mode or use Windows Autopilot to switch the device out of S mode during the first run process or later using mobile device management, if desired.

 ## Keep line of business apps functioning with Desktop Bridge